Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 # Compatilibity Test

 It was confirmed that the change log 2016-04-24-2 is not effective on Windows 10 and some mobile browser.
 The buttons' style is changed as "link:#0645AD visited:#0645AD hover:red".
-These situations has been tested and found this bug.
+The bug will appears on:

 **Internet Explorer 11 on Windows 10
 Microsoft Edge on Windows 10